vnurkov/digital-cv/README.md

 ### (2018-present) System administrator, Combell Group, Soﬁa, Bulgaria

-On my current position, as part of Combell’s Network Operations Center in Soﬁa, I have gained experience in the following fields:
+On my current position as a systems admin, I have gained experience in managing cloud infrastructure using VMware vCenter and OpenStack virtualization platforms and further experience in handling task such as:

 #### Managing `.deb` boxes